sharpzeb/bootcamp/01-Class-Content/12-MySQL/01-Activities/08-playlistRead/README.md

 * We are going to print playlists to the console based upon the genre or artist.

-* First, establish a connection to the database in a Node.js script.

-* Then create code that prints all songs within your database to the terminal.
+* First create code that prints all songs within your database to the terminal.

 * Now create code that prints songs of a specific genre/artist to the terminal.